 - Carry in, carry out.
 There is no trash service on the hill.

 - No vehicles on the grass.
 All vehicles should remain on paved and gravel surfaces.

-Hacker’s Hill, located on Quaker Ridge Road in Casco, is a 27-acre oasis that provides 360-degree views of the White Mountains and Lakes Regions.
+Hacker’s Hill Preserve, located on Quaker Ridge Road in Casco, is 27-acres of fields and woods that provides 360-degree views of the White Mountains, Pleasant Mountain, and the Lakes Region.
 This property is open to the public for scenic viewing, picnicking, bird watching, hunting, small events, and walking.

 - Small events and wedding ceremonies (reservation and fee required) – Find out more here.

-- Keep pets under control at all times
+- Keep pets on leash at all times

 - Do not disturb wildlife and plant life

 - Vehicles must remain on the paved/gravel drive only

 We host several events that are open to the public throughout the season at Hacker’s Hill.
 The Hill is also available to reserve for private functions.
 Find out more here.